A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 1: Arrival and the Rental Car

-Flew Jeju Air from Gimpo Airport in Seoul.
-One hour ten minutes.
-The fare was 48,000 KRW ($35) booked two weeks ahead.
-That's the cost of a nice dinner.
-Seoul-Jeju is one of the world's busiest air routes — flights leave every 10-15 minutes.
+Jeju Air runs the hop from Seoul's Gimpo Airport in just one hour ten minutes.
+Book two weeks ahead and the fare lands around 48,000 KRW ($35) — the cost of a nice dinner.
+Seoul–Jeju is one of the world's busiest air routes, with flights leaving every 10–15 minutes, so you rarely wait long.

-Jeju International Airport is small, efficient, and has a rental car counter that had me driving within 30 minutes.
-A Kia Morning compact: 38,000 KRW/day with full insurance.
-International Driving Permit required.
+Jeju International Airport is small, efficient, and built for momentum: the rental car counter can have you driving within 30 minutes.
+A Kia Morning compact runs 38,000 KRW/day with full insurance.
+Bring your International Driving Permit — you'll need it.

-First impressions: wind.
+Your first impression will be wind.
 Jeju is windy.
 Not pleasant-breeze windy but grab-your-hat-and-lean-forward windy.
-The island sits in the middle of the Korea Strait where weather systems collide.
-I'd learn to check the forecast before every hike.
+The island sits in the middle of the Korea Strait where weather systems collide, so make checking the forecast a habit before every hike.

-Checked into a guesthouse in Jeju City's Tapdong area.
-55,000 KRW/night.
-Clean, heated floors (ondol), and a 5-minute walk from Black Pork Street.
+Base yourself in Jeju City's Tapdong area, where a clean guesthouse with heated floors (ondol) goes for about 55,000 KRW/night and puts you a 5-minute walk from Black Pork Street.

-Dinner: Heukdwaeji (Jeju black pork).
-Two of us split a 200g each set at a grill house on Black Pork Street.
-Total with sides: 42,000 KRW.
-The meat was noticeably sweeter and more tender than mainland pork.
-Grilled it ourselves over charcoal with garlic, sesame oil, and ssamjang paste, wrapped in perilla leaves.
+For dinner, order Heukdwaeji — Jeju black pork.
+Two people can split a 200g-each set at a grill house on Black Pork Street; expect around 42,000 KRW with sides.
+The meat is noticeably sweeter and more tender than mainland pork.
+Grill it yourself over charcoal with garlic, sesame oil, and ssamjang paste, then wrap it in perilla leaves.
 Outstanding.

 Verdict: Jeju feels different from mainland Korea immediately.
 The wind, the volcanic landscape, the slower pace.